notinachos/yarns-editor/README.md

 * Yarns is deep, and editing complex layouts via the encoder can be cumbersome.
 This program makes editing Yarns a snap!
 * Open source!
 Free!
 * Randomize anything!
 Generate complex arpeggios and Euclidean patterns with the click of a button!
-* Prolong your encoder lifespan!
-Combined, there are over 1,000 potential values for EACH part, and Yarns has up to four parts.
-This program saves your encoder from a ton of clicking and spinning.
 * Cross platform!
 Works on Windows, Mac, & Linux!

 ## Dependencies: